comp-med/nf-munge-sumstats/README.md

 ##  TODO

+* Make process to ID metal format to manually rename columns
+* Try to find a way around statistics missing RSIDs as those are required when inferring the genome build
+* Retain liftover and munging logs
+* Logging
 * Make more setting for `MungeSumstats` user-facing
 * Externalize the currently internal proxy settings
 * Look for `TODO`s in the code!